carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ## Directives

-Directive declarations allow the definition of optional settings that affect the execution of the current process without affecting the semantic of the task itself.
+Directive declarations allow the definition of optional settings, like resources or file admin, that affect the execution of the current process without affecting the   task itself.

 They must be entered at the top of the process body, before any other declaration blocks (i.e. `input`, `output`, etc).

-Directives are commonly used to define the amount of computing resources to be used or other meta directives like that allows the definition of extra information for configuration or logging purpose.
+Directives are commonly used to define the amount of computing resources to be used or extra information for configuration or logging purpose.
 For example:

 ~~~
 chr_ch = channel.of(1..22,'X','Y')